navneetprasad1311/vsd-soc-pgrm-w5/Floorplan&Placement/README.md

 ![floorplan](Images/floorplan.png)

+The die size and core utilization percentage are observed in the OpenROAD flow scripts, ensuring that the floorplan and placement adhere to the specified physical constraints.

-then, to view the gui,
+And then, to view the gui,

 ```bash
 make DESIGN_CONFIG=./designs/sky130hd/gcd/config.mk gui_floorplan